-(3/12) No Class - Enjoy Your Spring Break
+Assignment: Gathering "real world examples."

+First Journal Submission Due

+Journals read by Student Readers (1 and 2).

+No Class (3/11) ENJOY YOUR SPRING BREAK

-Class 8 (3/19) Measures of Fairness
+Class 8 (3/18) Measures of Fairness

 In Class: Finish discussion of Case 6 (hand in results sheets).

-Readings: Re-read Getting to Yes, Chapter 5.

 Assignment: 1.
 Hand out Case 7 (to be completed in two weeks)

 2. Prepare "ROLE REVERSAL EXERCISE"

 3. Journals read by Student Readers (3 and 4).

-Class 9 (3/26) Some Negotiating Tools
+Class 9 (3/25) Some Negotiating Tools

-In Class: Presentation and discussion of some tools the negotiator can
+In Class: Presentation and discussion of some tools the negotiator

-use.
+can use.

-Explanation and assignment of "ROLE REVERSAL

-EXERCISE"

-Readings: Course Pack #6: "Role Reversal Exercise"

-Beyond Reason, through Chapter 7

-Assignment: 1.
-Write a separate Journal entry entitled "Deception in Negotiation" and

-discuss your views on this subject.

-2. Hand out Case 8 and team assignments - to be completed in two weeks.
-(Note: Principals may not meet with the other side.)
-3. Journals returned by Readers with comments (authors now have their own Journals to study comments) 4.
-Hand in your ranking of the Journals you read.
-Class 10 (4/2) Deception and Fairness in Negotiation In Class: Discussion about lying and deception.
+Explanation and assignment of "ROLE REVERSAL EXERCISE" Assignment: 1.
+Write a separate Journal entry entitled "Deception in Negotiation" and discuss your views on this subject.
+2. Hand out Case 8 and team assignments 3.
+Journals returned by Readers with comments (authors now have their own Journals to study comments) Class 10 (4/1) Deception and Fairness in Negotiation In Class: Discussion about lying and deception.
 (How do we balance a need to gain information from others with our own desire to withhold information?)
 Debrief Case 7 and hand in Result Sheets.

-Readings: Beyond Reason, Finish the Book. -Course Pack #3: "Ethics in Negotiation" (several articles); Assignment: Write a separate Journal entry entitled "Deception in Negotiation - Part 2" and critique the Readings, the class discussion, and your previous journal entry on this topic.
-Class 11 (4/9) Agents In Class: Discuss Case 8 (Hand in result sheets) Readings: Course Pack #7: "When Should We Use Agents" Assignment: Hand out Case 9 "General Instructions."
+Assignment: Write a separate Journal entry entitled "Deception in Negotiation - Part 2" and critique the Readings, the class discussion, and your previous journal entry on this topic.
+Class 11 (4/8) Agents In Class: Discuss Case 8 (Hand in result sheets) Assignment: Hand out Case 9 "General Instructions."
 Study them before next class.